Tazaf/ionicitude/README.md

 ----------

-**This needs to be called prior to ANY use of the module and only when the device and cordova are ready.**
+:information_source: **This method should be executed before using the module, and only when the device and cordova are ready.**

 I suggest that you call this function in the `app.run()` block that every Ionic app normally has, specificaly in the `$ionicPlatform.ready()` block.